 You should repeat this process every two weeks for best results.
 However, if your plant is looking wilted after being fertilized, consider cutting back on how often you use the fertilizer.

 Maxsea, which is the brand used in the video linked above, is a popular brand of fertilizer—especially for carnivorous plants.
 It comes in various sizes.
-You can find the 1.5 pound canister here for about $16.
+You can find the 1.5 pound canister here.
 This is a great size to start with regardless of how many plants you have because it keeps for a long time.

 There are some fertilizers, however, that you shouldn’t use on your pitcher plant at all because the balance of nutrients in the fertilizer will kill them.
 Miracle-gro, though a trusted brand for a variety of plants, should NEVER be used on pitcher plants or other carnivorous plants.